CosmicLaca/ComfyUI_Primere_Nodes/Workflow/Manual/nodes/minimal_workflow.md

 The orientation setting helps compose your image properly for your selected subject matter.

 ### Save prompt to external file:
-With `Save prompt to file...` button you can save your current prompt to external CSV file, what the `Visual Style Selector` and `Visual Prompt CSV` nodes will read by name.
+With `Save prompt to file...` button you can save current prompt to external CSV file, the `Visual Style Selector` and `Visual Prompt CSV` nodes will read by name.
 Read the manual of **Visual Prompts (style) Selector** and **Visual Prompts - auto organized** nodes later.
 - To the prompt saver dialog you can enter or choose name for prompt.
 If you choose existing prompt name from the `Prompt name` list, the original prompt with same name will be overwritten
-- You can select existing or crete new category what will be use as folder name for generated image
+- You can select existing or create new category what will be use as folder name and category for generated image
 - You can edit both positive and nagetive prompt, but positive prompt required
-- The `Preferred model` and `Preferred orientation` are read only.
-These date must be set on the prompt input node.
+- The `Preferred model` and `Preferred orientation` inputs are read only.
+These data must be set on the prompt input node before open the save dialog
-- Cancel or finish prompt save by buttons
+- Cancel or finish prompt by save buttons
-- Make backup from your previous `styles.csv` file on the `custom_nodes\ComfyUI_Primere_Nodes\stylecsv\` folder before use prompt saver
+- Make backup of your previous `styles.csv` file on the `custom_nodes\ComfyUI_Primere_Nodes\stylecsv\` folder before use prompt saver

 <img src="primere_prompt_save.jpg" width="450px">